Carolina College of Natural Health Sciences

 Chamomile's bitter and aromatic tastes are perfectly combined to penetrate and dry up mucus in the GI tract, to stimulate digestion, and to expel gas.
 To this effect it may be combined with other digestive stimulants like ginger to reduce all forms of sluggish digestion, from acid reflux to loss of appetite.

-Is Chamomile, Lemon & Honey Tea Good for My Ayurvedic Diet?
+Is Chamomile, Lemon & Honey Tea a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Chamomile, Lemon & Honey Tea' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.

-Metabolic Nature of Chamomile, Lemon & Honey Tea
+Metabolic Impact of Chamomile, Lemon & Honey Tea

 Find Out More